A qualitative description of the horoboundary of the Teichm\"uller metric: Introduction

-Under some smoothness properties of the Teichmüller metric we are able to use the maps $\fibermap_b$ to give an alternative definition of the horofunction compactification based on geometric notions.
+Under some smoothness assumptions satisfied by Teichmüller metric, we are able to use the maps $\fibermap_b$ to give an alternative definition of the horofunction compactification based on geometric notions.
 This definition characterizes the horofunction compactification as the reachable subset of the product of all visual compactifications obtained by choosing different basepoints (see \cref{se:alternativehorofunctiondefinition} for details).
 Hence, the horofunction compactification can be interpreted as a collection of the asymptotic information provided by all visual compactifications.
 As a straightforward result of this alternative definition we get the following characterization of converging sequences in the horofunction compactification. \begin{corollary} A sequence $(x_n)\subset \T(S)$ converges in the horofunction compactification if and only if the sequence converges in all the visual compactifications. \end{corollary} Considering the horocycles diverging in the horofunction compactification found by Fortier Bourque \cite{Fortier} we get that there is some visual compactification in which these horocycles do not converge. \begin{corollary} Let $S$ be a closed surface of genus $g$ with $p$ marked points, such that $3g+p\ge5$.
 There is a basepoint such that a horocycle diverges in the visual compactification based at that point. \end{corollary} This contrasts with the behavior of Teichmüller rays, which converge in all visual compactifications \cite[Theorem 7]{Walsh}.

-The structure of the horoboundary provided by \cref{th:projectionfunction}, as well as the path-connectivity of the fibers, allows us to prove the following connectivity result. \begin{theorem} The horoboundary of any Teichmüller space of real dimension at least 2 is path connected. \end{theorem} Furthermore, we also prove that whenever the surface has empty boundary the map $\fibermap$ restricted to the horoboundary admits a section, while it only admits a section for the simpler cases if the boundary is nonempty (see \cref{th:globalsection} for details).
+The structure of the horoboundary provided by \cref{th:projectionfunction}, as well as the path-connectivity of the fibers, allows us to prove the following connectivity result. \begin{theorem} The horoboundary of any Teichmüller space of real dimension at least 2 is path connected. \end{theorem} Furthermore, we also prove that whenever the surface has empty boundary the map $\fibermap$ restricted to the horoboundary admits a section, while it only admits a section for surfaces of low complexity if the boundary is nonempty (see \cref{th:globalsection} for details).

 \cref{fi:cartoonfinal} shows a sketch of what we think the horoboundary looks like based on the results of this paper.
 The outer circle represents the section given by Theorem \ref{th:globalsection}.
 Each line perpendicular to the sphere represents one of the fibers induced by the map $\fibermap$, so it is associated with a unique Teichmüller ray starting at $b$.
 Note that while by Proposition \ref{pr:pathconnected} the fibers are path connected, by Theorem \ref{th:dimensionfiberslowerbound} they are bigger than segments in some cases.
 Furthermore, a priori they might not be contractible.